kailash-manasarovar/statement/docs/timeline/2024/august.md

 - In this section, I'll publish all the accounts I believe had pics of targets on them but please understand some may be incorrect due to the ephemeral nature of the interactions.
 - Also, please note that this is only a small proportion of what I saw.
 It has been impossible to collect everything.
 It would have meant taking constant screenshots.
+- It is my belief that as soon as law enforcement starts to take action on what's been happening to me for so many years, we will be able to find out exactly how many women, children, and babies have been targeted, if they're still unwell, or murdered, how many were murdered and when, and where they are now.
+- I believe it could be in the hundreds, maybe thousands in Denia alone.
 - The hacker told me there were old and young, that the British expat community and other foreigners were targeted often, and he suggested one older woman may have dropped down dead from the shock of finding out, possibly in October 2022.
-- He stated he loved every one of them!
+- He also stated he loved every one of them!
+I think this must have been Ivan speaking, Gloria's brother, the man who was probably planning on devouring me somehow, so safe he felt he was, he sent me a pic!
-- Some of these I believe are illicit and the subject doesn't know she is being photographed.
+- Some of these photos I believe are illicit and the subject doesn't know she is being photographed.
 I believe many of these to be the "when she finds out" content and I wonder if this is a porn genre.
+- Maybe we can start the whole thing up again and get some more photo evidence, the ones I didn't screenshot maybe.

 | Suspected targets posted in August |
 |-|